 Booking on the Walt Disney World Resort Dining website?

 - Select your restaurant, party size, and time.

 - Book the reservation by clicking on the reservation time.

-- Put the names of the guests that will be attending the reservation in the first reservation screen that pops up.
+- Put the names of the guests that will be attending the reservation on the first screen that pops up.
+Click next.

 - Put in your billing (credit card) information.